 General objectives

-Training bachelors in English Language to master the skills of Listening, Speaking, Reading and Writing in English, be proficient in knowledge of linguistics, understand Anglo - American literature and the culture of English-speaking countries, have good translation and interpretation skills and other professional skills, knowledge of related industry and others, have the ability to conduct small-scale scientific research, competent computer skills and second foreign language skills, political qualities, ethics, good health, professional responsibility, critical thinking skills, creativity, teamwork, ability to detect and solve problems, study and work well in an international environment, ability to plan, organize and manage activities related to the expertise.
+Empowering students with excellent mastery of language skills, linguistic, cultural and literary knowledge, good translation,interpreting and other professionally related skills, interdisciplinary knowledge, the ability to conduct small-scale research, digital literacy, second foreign language skills, political qualities, ethics, good health, professional responsibility, critical thinking skills, creativity, teamwork, ability to identify and solve problems, study and work well in an international environment, ability to plan, organize and manage activities related to the expertise.

 Detail objectives

-Bachelors of English Language can:
+Students can:

 Regarding knowledge:

-PO1: Have in-depth knowledge of linguistics (English language) and specific knowledge of specialization.
+PO1: Have in-depth knowledge of English linguistics and their own specialization.

-PO2: Have knowledge of culture and literature of English-speaking countries.
+PO2: Have knowledge of English-speaking culture and literature of .

 Regarding skills:

-PO3: Use linguistic knowledge and English fluently in everyday communication situations, in professional work as well as international communication.
+PO3: Use linguistic knowledge and English fluently in everyday communication situations, professional work as well as international communication.

-PO4: Have the ability to study, research, self develop, be flexible, and adapt to a diverse and international working environment.
+PO4: Have the ability to conduct independent learning and research for personal and professional development, flexibility and adaptibility to a diverse and international working environment.

 PO5: Have effective communication skills, teamwork and other soft skills to experiment and find solutions to problems related to the major, have systematic thinking skills, and analytical thinking skills.

-PO6: Plan, organize and manage activities related to expertise.
+PO6: Plan, organize and manage professionally related activities.

 Regarding attitude:

-PO7: Have good health, political qualities, compliance with the law, have professional ethics according to the specific requirements of the profession, be responsible to society and community and patriotic.
+PO7: Have good health, political qualities, compliance with the law and professional code of conduct, be responsible to society and community, and demonstrate patriotism.

 Programme Learning Outcomes (PLOs)